Tyson Fury vs. Deontay Wilder III

-Tyson Fury vs. Deontay Wilder III (billed as "Once And For All") was a professional boxing trilogy fight between WBC and The Ring heavyweight champion, Tyson Fury, and former WBC heavyweight champion, Deontay Wilder.
+Tyson Fury vs. Deontay Wilder III billed as "Once and for All" was a professional boxing match contested between WBC and The Ring heavyweight champion, Tyson Fury, and former WBC heavyweight champion, Deontay Wilder.
 The bout took place at T-Mobile Arena in Paradise, Nevada on October 9, 2021.
 The fight, which Fury won via eleventh-round knockout, was widely regarded as the best fight of the year and one of the greatest heavyweight fights of all time, winning the award for The Ring magazine Fight of the Year 2021.

 Background

 Fury and Wilder first fought in December 2018, with the bout ending in a controversial draw.
 The pair had a rematch in February 2020, with Fury emerging victorious via seventh-round technical knockout to capture the WBC and vacant Ring magazine heavyweight titles.
 Wilder initiated a contractual rematch clause in March, with the bout initially being scheduled for July 18.
 However, due to Wilder still recovering from surgery and concerns over the COVID-19 pandemic, the bout was postponed to October.
 The date was again pushed back to December due to the COVID-19 lockdown restrictions that would limit fan attendance.
 After ESPN was unwilling to televise the bout as the event would conflict with their NFL schedule, it was suggested the date be pushed back for a third time.
 Upon hearing the news, Fury announced that he was walking away from the fight, stating, "they asked me if I would agree to push it to December.
 I agreed to Dec.
 19. Then they tried to change the date again into next year.
 I've been training.
 I'm ready.
 When they tried moving off Dec.
 19 and pushing to next year, enough was enough.
 I've moved on."
 Wilder responded to the comments by releasing a video on social media, accusing Fury of cheating in their February 2020 fight.

 With Fury's team insisting the rematch clause had now expired, and Wilder's team insisting the opposite, the teams entered into a mediation process in an attempt to solve the issue, with a legally binding outcome being decided by an arbitration judge.
 In the meantime, Fury entered negotiations for a unification bout with reigning WBA (Super), IBF and WBO champion, Anthony Joshua.
 Following months of negotiations between the promoters of Fury and Joshua, an official announcement was said to be imminent.
 However, on May 17, 2021, it was announced that the arbitration judge had ruled in Wilder's favor, ordering Fury to face Wilder no later than September 15.

 Following the arbitration decision, Fury's co-promoter, Bob Arum, revealed a targeted date of July 24, at T-Mobile Arena in Las Vegas.
 The fight was postponed after Fury tested positive for COVID-19 in July 2021.
 The new date was announced as October 9, 2021.
 Both men weighed in at their respective career-heaviest weights, with the champion Fury weighing in at 277 lbs, and the challenger Wilder at 238 lbs.